Authentic Lessons for 21st Century Learning

 Evaluate

 Transition to slide 21 after discussing the card sorts (and connections to authenticity).
-Ask participants to choose one of the activity descriptions from the card sort and consider how they plan to use that activity to foster students' growth mindset.
-Have them record this activity and details of how they will facilitate that activity in their classroom.
+Ask participants to choose one of the activity descriptions from the card sort and consider how they plan to use that activity to foster students’ growth mindset.
+Have them record this activity and details of how they will facilitate that activity in their classroom on their Pledge Card.

 For example, if the participant chooses the activity statement, "Students feel comfortable when they are stuck or wrong," a good pledge statement would read something like, "Next time one of my students gives an answer, I will not tell them they are right or wrong.
 I will ask them to share how they came to that answer and celebrate their thinking process and effort.
 If the answer is incorrect, I will coach them towards a correct answer by building upon the thinking and work they have already produced."